 of Fox Chapel Presbyterian Church, we'd love to have you join our faith community.

-The class is offered 4-5 times a year, usually before or after worship on a Sunday morning.
+A few times a year, the Membership Committee invites you to learn more about FCPC after worship on a Sunday morning.
 At this casual and relaxed gathering, you will learn more about the ministry and mission of our church, how we are structured as members of the Presbyterian Church (U.S.A.), and what kind of programs we have to offer you and/or your family.